Chanov housing estate: Romani in the old city of Most

 A sociological study of the Romani population of the old city of Most was published in 1975, based heavily on the results of research survey undertaken in 1972.
 The description of the Romani from this study formed the basis of the Communist authorities' decision to relocate Romani families once the city had been completely demolished.
 This sociological study was commissioned by the Most city and district national committees, and written by a team consisting of staff from, among others, the Marxism–Leninism Institute in Ústí nad Labem and the Central Committee of the Communist Party of Czechoslovakia, while the peer reviewer of the study was from the Institute of Marxism and Leninism of the Czech Technical University in Prague.
 According to historians, the published study revealed the "absolute ignorance" of the authors regarding the social-cultural system, traditions and contemporary problems of the Romani population, and their attitudes and findings simply reflected faithfulness to the Marxist–Leninist ideology of the Communist regime during the years of "normalisation".
-The Office for the Documentation and the Investigation of the Crimes of Communism, the report used pseudo-science to justify the state's intention to build a Romani house estate.
+The Office for the Documentation and the Investigation of the Crimes of Communism report used pseudo-science to justify the state's intention to build a Romani house estate.

 However, despite the questionable methodology used for the report, some of its findings were true.
 The study established that about 80% of the Romani who lived in Most in the 1970s moved there from impoverished encampments in Slovakia in search of work and housing during the late 1940s and the 1950s, countering the notion that Romani led a permanently nomadic lifestyle.
 The Communist authorities considered this a positive finding, as it raised the possibility that the Romani population would be willing to put down roots in "easily controlled urban settings".
 According to the 1975 report, unlike other districts in Czechoslovakia, Romani in the Most region were concentrated in towns, and a larger proportion of those living in Most were described as Category II and Category III Romani.
 These categories were created by the government in 1968 as a result of a national survey undertaken in 1965 of the Czechoslovak Romani population and their living conditions.
 This designated three categories of Romani based on how far they had adopted broader social norms and habits: